 IDS's next step is to set up the Wireless Market Data Connection for the market participant.
 In the connection, IDS collects the Selected Market Data, then sends it over the Wireless Market Data Connection to the IDS access center located in the Third Party Data Center.
 The customer connects to the Selected Market Data at the Third Party Data Center.
-16

 The customer is charged by IDS an initial and monthly fee for the Wireless Market Data Connection.
-By contrast, IDS will not bill the customer for the Selected Market Data: The Exchange, NYSE Arca or NYSE National, as
+By contrast, IDS will not bill the customer for the Selected Market Data: the NYSE, NYSE Arca or NYSE National, as applicable, bill market data subscribers directly, irrespective of whether the market data subscribers receive the Selected Market Data over a Wireless Market Data Connection or from another connectivity provider.